 Each year the set of clubs will be published on Firefly so students and parents know what they can engage in.
 Tutors will encourage students to participate.
 Clubs will be provided in a range of areas so that all students have something that they are interested in.
 Students in yr7-10 are expected to attend three clubs each week.

-Reflection days encourage team building and positive friendships.
-In Year 7 the theme each year is about friendship.
+Reflection Days, for every year group, encourage team building and positive friendships.
+In Year 7 for example the theme each year is about friendship.
+The themes are developed as the girls go through the school.